ThinhPTran/clojure-objc/readme.md

 ## Goals

  * Write iOS and MacOS apps in clojure
- * Future proof: changes on clojure should be easy to add
+ * Future proof: share 99.99% of the code base with clojure-jvm
  * Distribute clojure-objc libs using maven
- * Pure clojure libs should 'just work' (if they only use the jre emulated classes)
+ * Existing clojure libs should 'just work'
- * ObjC dynamic interop
+ * objc dynamic interop
  * Run tests in the jvm (with no ObjC interop)
+ * Dynamic c interop
+ * Dynamic objc subclassing
+ * REPL

 ## Memory management